Water supply and sanitation in Namibia: Seawater desalination

 The first large desalination plant in Sub-Saharan Africa was inaugurated by Areva on the 16 April 2010.
 The Erongo plant is located near Wlotzkasbaken, 30 km north of Swakopmund.
 Its maximum capacity is 20 million m3 per year but it will initially supply 13 million m3.
 Its primary purpose was to supply the uranium mine at Trekkopje, located 48 km inland.
 The Trekkopje mine however never opened due to persistent low uranium prices, hence the plant has a contract to sell water to state-owned service provider Namwater and provides some of the water requirements for the town of Swakopmund.
-During the 2016 drought Areva offered to sell its plant to the Namibian government for $200 million USD.
+During the 2016 drought Areva offered to sell its plant to the Namibian government for US$200 million.

 Water reuse

 Reuse of treated wastewater is practiced in Namibia in many urban areas such as Swakopmund, Walvis Bay, Tsumeb, Otjiwarongo, Okahandja, Mariental, Oranjemund and Windhoek.
 In most localities, water is reused for irrigation.
 In Windhoek, reclaimed water is also used for potable uses.
 Windhoek has been using recovered water for fifty years.
 Approximately 30% of the city's 400 000 residents' present drinking water supply is made up of reclaimed water.
 A representative example of direct potable reuse is the case of Windhoek (Namibia, New Goreangab Water Reclamation Plant (NGWRP)), where treated wastewater has been blended with drinking water for more than 45 years.
 It is based on the multiple treatment barriers concept (i.e. pre-ozonation, enhanced coagulation/dissolved air flotation/rapid sand filtration, and subsequent ozone, biological activated carbon/granular activated carbon, ultrafiltration (UF), chlorination) to reduce associated risks and improve the water quality.
-Since the year 1968 the capital of Namibia, Windhoek, has used reclaimed wastewater as one of their drinking water sources, which nowadays represent about 14% of the city’s drinking water production.
+Since the year 1968 the capital of Namibia, Windhoek, has used reclaimed wastewater as one of their drinking water sources, which nowadays represent about 14% of the city's drinking water production.
 In 2001, the New Goreangab Reclamation Plant (NGWRP) was built by the City of Windhoek and it started to deliver drinking water in 2002 (about 21,000 m3 of water per day).

 There is also a pilot project for small-scale reuse of treated wastewater in rural areas in Outapi in Northern Namibia as part of the CuveWaters research project.
 The wastewater of 1,500 people is collected in vacuum sewers and treated in such a way that pathogens are removed, but nutrients remain to a large extent in the water.
 The technology is relatively sophisticated for a rural area in a developing country, using upflow anaerobic sludge blanket digestion followed by aerobic treatment using a rotating biological contactor, a microsieve and ultraviolet disinfection.
 The water is then used to irrigate vegetables for the local market.
 Community members have been trained in how to operate the facilities and a tariff and billing system has been introduced to recover the operating costs of the plant from users.